Attendance & Academic Activity

 Attendance is defined as participating in a qualifying Academic Activity.
 ABTU defines Academic Activity as any activity carried out by the student which contributes to his or her academic progress and establishes a last date of attendance (LDA).
 Qualifying activities include:

 - Taking a pretest

-Attendance is defined as participating in a live, interactive lecture and making a quality contribution to the class discussion with the instructors and peer students directly related to course content.
-A student is encouraged to attend at least 120 minutes per course per week and should attend all lectures when possible.
-A student is responsible for watching the recordings for any lectures he or she may have missed and answer class discussion questions that engage them in the actual lecture they missed to earn attendance for those lectures.
+Students must complete academic activity consistently each week.
+A student who does not complete a qualified Academic Activity for a period of 14 days may be dismissed.
+See Dismissal policy here (http://policies.abtu.edu/dismissal-policy-dis-pl-1211).
+A student is encouraged to attend at least 120 minutes of live-online class sessions per week, for each 3 credit hour course taken and should attend all sessions when possible.
+A student is responsible for watching the recordings for any sessions he or she may have missed and answer class discussion questions that engage them in the actual session content they missed to earn attendance points for those sessions.
 It is required that a student attend a live lecture, or view the recording, and post responses to class discussion questions, during the first week, and every week of each course.
 Failing to attend at least one live lecture or view a recording during the first week, and post responses to discussion questions, may result in a student’s cancellation.